MicrosoftDocs/azure-docs/articles/asc-for-iot/tutorial-deploy-linux-c.md

 For other platforms and agent flavours, see [Choose the right security agent](tutorial-deploy-agent.md).

-1. To deploy the security agent, local admin rights are required on the machine you wish to install on.
+1. To deploy the security agent, local admin rights are required on the machine you wish to install on (sudo).

 1. [Create a security module](quickstart-create-security-twin.md) for the device.